whtevn/migrit/README.md

 # Next Features

-- bring up database from scratch on fixture import
+- migrate database to appropriate place based on database state file on import
   - assume testing database instead of local on fixture import

 - migrate up and down by n migrations, rather than exclusively by tag